 Wherever possible construction activities shall be undertaken when children are not present at the site.
-If it is not possible, due to the scope or nature of the construction activity, for the construction activity to be undertaken when children are absent, then the children shall be isolated from the construction activity by fences, barriers and locked doors and windows.
+If it is not possible due to the scope or nature of the construction activity, for the construction activity to be undertaken when children are absent, then construction activity will be isolated to ensure safety.